binhex/arch-mineos-node/README.md

 **Access application**

-Login to the web ui is via username 'nobody' with password as specifed via env var value for 'WEBUI_PASSWORD'.
+Login to the web ui is via username 'nobody' with password as specified via env var value for 'WEBUI_PASSWORD'.

 **Example**
 ```